ParalaxRus/FileManager/README.md

 Instructions for a bash script file which simulates CI and produces versioned debian package:
 1) Make sure your OS is uptodate (sudo apt update)
 2) Download installation script (FileManager/script/install.sh) to your local machine
-3) Make sure script is executable: 'chmod x install.sh'
+3) Make sure script is executable: 'chmod +x install.sh'
 4) Run script (might need sudo)
 5) Generated debian package should be located in the 'home' folder